hurleytom/PyGomati/README.md

-# gomati
+# PyGomati

-*A simple Google Maps tile downloader and stitcher.*
+*A simple Python Google Maps tile downloader and stitcher based on gomati by doersino.*

-**Note: I've reimplemented (and significantly extended) this tool in Python – meet [ærialbot](http://github.com/doersino/aerialbot).
-Despite having been designed to power a set of Twitter bots, if you configure it to download an area around a fixed point and leave the Twitter API credentials blank, it's essentially equivalent to this tool.
-Notably, as it uses a threadpool for tile downloading, it's *significantly* faster than this tool.**
+**Note: doersino reimplemented (and significantly extended) the original gomati tool in Python – meet [ærialbot](http://github.com/doersino/aerialbot) - you might want to check that out.**

 ## Setup & Usage